top of page

 Florida women call on Florida public companies to:

-• All 50 companies with three or more women who do not have gender balanced boards: increase to gender diversity, including at least one woman of color
+• If you have three or more women but are not gender-balanced, then increase to gender balance, including at least one woman of color

-• All four companies who have achieved gender balance: maintain gender balance with at least one woman of color.
+• If you have gender balance, maintain that balance, and include at least one woman of color

 RESEARCH